Gas Prices Hit All-Time High In Pennsylvania, South Jersey And Delaware

 “With all the problems that are happening in the world, that’s trivial.
 And they’re going up because of what’s happening in the Ukraine,” Philadelphia resident Susan Halpern said.

-As the cost of gas closes in on $5 per gallon, every driver we talked to admits they’re feeling the pain at the pump, and some say they’re sick of hearing about it.MORE NEWS: 2 Young Brothers Pass Away After Being Shot By Mother In Upper Makefield Township
+As the cost of gas closes in on $5 per gallon, every driver Eyewitness News talked to admits they’re feeling the pain at the pump, and some say they’re sick of hearing about it.READ MORE: Outrage After Delaware State University's Lacrosse Team Bus Searched For Drugs In Georgia

 “Everybody’s driving around trying to get to the cheaper gas, just get the gas.
 It’s not going to go anywhere so just get the gas.
-Pay what you gotta pay,” Philadelphia resident Michele Edwards.
+Pay what you gotta pay,” Philadelphia resident Michele Edwards said.

+A political science professor says how you vote this November could make a difference.